 We expect all of our students to attend school regularly and on time and we set all students a minimum attendance target of 96%.
 The school has already reviewed all students’ attendance for this academic year and students who have less than 92% attendance will be included in the Fixed Penalty Notice (FPN) cohort for September 2019.

-Fixed Penalty Fines will be issued when students have missed 20 half day sessions from school within a ten week school period, where the absences are unauthorised.
-The level of fine is set out below and is the same as that imposed for holidays which will no longer be authorised following changes to the law in September 2013.
+Fixed Penalty Fines will be issued when students have missed 20 half day sessions from school within a ten-week school period, where the absences are unauthorised.
+The level of fine is set out below and is the same as that imposed by West Berkshire local authority for holidays.

 Students who arrive late, between 8.31am - 9.00am, are marked on the register with an ‘L’.
 This means that students are missing up to ten minutes of their tutor time and anywhere between 5 – 20 minutes of their lesson.
-Students who arrive after 9.00am are marked on the school register with a ‘U’.
-This is considered to be an unauthorised absence.
-A series of consequences is in place for students who are late:
+Students who arrive after 9.00am are marked on the school register with a ‘U’ and this will impact greatly on their overall percentage for the academic year, not to mention their studies.

 • Two lates in a term – Tutor detention of 20 minutes

 • Four lates in a term – Deputy Head of House detention of 1 hour